j23414/jenpakr/README.md

 # Expected Input

-For the plots, the expected input should be an excell file containing HI Titer Values in a table.
+For the HI plots, the expected input should be an excel file containing HI Titer Values in a table.

 |   | Strain1 | Strain2 | Strain3 | Strain4 |
 |---|---|---|---|---|